AMFM Awards $6,000 in Grants to Summer Programs for Underserved Youth

 3. AMFM Awards $6,000 in Grants to Summer Programs for Underserved Youth

-(Annapolis, MD—June 23, 2023) Annapolis Musicians Fund for Musicians, Inc. (AMFM) is awarding $6,000 from its David Glaser Education Grant that will be shared between four organizations whose local summer music programs benefit underserved students in the greater Annapolis area:
+(Annapolis, MD—May 13, 2026) Annapolis Musicians Fund for Musicians, Inc. (AMFM) is awarding $6,000 from its David Glaser Education Grant that will be shared between three organizations whose local summer music programs benefit underserved students in the greater Annapolis area:

 These grants are just one of AMFM’s youth programs.
-The Tim King Scholarship Fund provides a scholarship to a high school senior who will study music performance in college, funding for music instruction at Bates Middle School, and subsidies for underserved students who take lessons with local music organizations.
+The Tim King Music Performance Scholarship provides a scholarship to a high school senior who will study music performance in college and subsidies for underserved students who take lessons with local music organizations.

 Menu